b-s-d/getdata-project/README.md

 The analysis script can be found in the file run_analysis.R, in order to execute the script successfully the original dataset needs to be present in a folder named 'HAR' in your working directory.
 The script will generate the file reportSummary.txt in your working directory containing the resulting analysis/transformation.

+Please see Code Book (CodeBook.md) for more information about the generated dataset.

 License: